Jason Zucker Game Preview: Coyotes vs. Avalanche

-The Arizona Coyotes, including Jason Zucker, are in action Saturday versus the Colorado Avalanche at Ball Arena, with the puck dropping at 9:00 PM ET.
-Prop bets for Zucker are available, and we have information to help you make good calls.
+The Arizona Coyotes, including Jason Zucker, take the ice Wednesday versus the Colorado Avalanche at Mullett Arena, with the puck dropping at 9:00 PM ET.
+Considering a wager on Zucker in the Coyotes-Avalanche matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.